exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/07_Viewing Data via GraphQL/05_GraphQL Query Input Types/index.md

 import { GraphQLDateTime } from 'graphql-iso-date';
 ```

 GraphQL documentation talks about [Scalar types](https://graphql.org/learn/schema/#scalar-types), which are `Int`, `Float`, `String`, `Boolean` and `ID`, and mentions that a *Date* type can be created if needed.
 Oh, well, it *is* needed developing any worthwhile business API, and yet it's not in the `graphql` package.
 From Issues entered for the package, it appears that the authors don't feel like there is a strong valuable standard to base the Date implementation on for JS.
-Thankfully, `graphql-iso-date` provides exactly what we need, never mind another external dependency plugged in - it's part of the JS dev experience.
+Thankfully, `graphql-iso-date` provides exactly what we need, never mind another external dependency plugged in - it's part of the JS development experience.

-## Query Resolver Arguments
+### Query Resolver Arguments

 This part of `listUsers` query definition enables passing a generic `name-value` list from the client: